[updated July 2019]

 Here’s a great list of music festivals all over Africa for inspiration to travel further on the continent.

 MTN Bushfire Festival in Swaziland isn’t in South Africa, but the tiny kingdom is just a 4-hour drive from Johannesburg, it counts.
 2019 will be Bushfire‘s 13th year, bringing music and arts from all over the continent to the continent’s smallest country – Swaziland.
-It will next be held May 24th through 26th, 2019.
+It was May 24th through 26th, 2019.

 For more details, check out the How Dare She in-depth guide to Bushfire here.